AniketKumar2500/CsqV2/README.md

 # CsqV2
-This is the version 2 and the most advance version of Csq programming language.
+This is the version 2 and the secode most advance version of Csq programming language.

 ## Features